-We publish fiction, poetry, personal and critical essays, reviews, interviews, novel excerpts, and the unclassifiable.
+We publish fiction, poetry, critical essays, reviews, interviews, novel excerpts, and the unclassifiable.

 If you have artwork that fits our aesthetic, we would be happy to consider pairing it with the work of our authors.
 Please send up to 5 images.
 Keep in mind that horizontal images work best with our website layout.

-First and foremost, fiction/poetry/personal essays should be true to the author’s intentions and censor nothing in response to the vague concept of an audience.
+First and foremost, fiction/poetry should be true to the author’s intentions and censor nothing in response to the vague concept of an audience.
 From there, ensorcell us with your language, with your brain-bubbling phrases, make us question whether we are awake or dreaming.
 Stimulate both our intellect and our emotions.
-Sparse language can be just as evocative as bedizened language, it all depends on that arcane combination of words.
+Sparse language can be just as evocative as bedizened language, it all depends on that arcane combination of words, but we prefer the latter.
+For something approaching a manifesto, read “In Defense of Purple Prose” by Paul West.
+Nota bene: if your story begins with a description of the weather and/or sky, please do not submit it.

 We gravitate mostly toward magical realism and the surreal/slipstream.
 This is not the place for slice of life fiction, unless your language is experimental.
 See the About page for more on our aesthetic.